Postpartum depression: Therapy

 Both individual social and psychological interventions appear equally effective in the treatment of PPD.
 Social interventions include individual counseling and peer support, while psychological interventions include cognitive behavioral therapy (CBT) and interpersonal therapy (IPT).
 Support groups and group therapy options focused on psychoeducation around postpartum depression have been shown to enhance the understanding of postpartum symptoms and often assist in finding further treatment options.
 Other forms of therapy, such as group therapy, home visits, counseling, and ensuring greater sleep for the mother may also have a benefit.
 While specialists trained in providing counseling interventions often serve this population in need, results from a 2021 systematic review and meta-analysis found that nonspecialist providers, including lay counselors, nurses, midwives, and teachers without formal training in counseling interventions, often provide effective services related to perinatal depression and anxiety which promotes task-sharing and telemedicine.

-Psychotherapy

-Psychotherapy is the use of psychological methods, particularly when based on regular personal interaction, to help a person change behavior, increase happiness, and overcome problems.
-Psychotherapy can be super beneficial for mothers or fathers that are dealing with PPD.
-It allows individuals to talk with someone, maybe even someone who specializes in working with people who are dealing with PPD, and share their emotions and feelings to get help to become more emotionally stable.
-Psychotherapy proves to show efficacy of psychodynamic interventions for postpartum depression, both in home and clinical settings and both in group and individual format.

-Cognitive behavioral therapy

-Internet-based cognitive behavioral therapy (CBT) has shown promising results with lower negative parenting behavior scores and lower rates of anxiety, stress, and depression.
-CBT may be beneficial for mothers who have limitations in accessing in-person CBT.
-However, the long-term benefits have not been determined.
-The implementation of cognitive behavioral therapy happens to be one of the most successful and well-known forms of therapy regarding PPD.
-In simple terms, cognitive behavioral therapy is a psycho-social intervention that aims to reduce symptoms of various mental health conditions, primarily depression and anxiety disorders.
-While being a wide branch of therapy, it remains very beneficial when tackling specific emotional distress, which is the foundation of PPD.
-Thus, CBT manages to further reduce or limit the frequency and intensity of emotional outbreaks in the mothers or fathers.

 Interpersonal therapy

 Interpersonal therapy (IPT) has shown to be effective in focusing specifically on the mother and infant bond.
 Psychosocial interventions are effective for the treatment of postpartum depression.
-Interpersonal therapy otherwise known as IPT is a wonderfully intuitive fit for many women with PPD as they typically experience a multitude of biopsychosocial stressors that are associated with their depression, including several disrupted interpersonal relationships.
+Interpersonal therapy, otherwise known as IPT, is an intuitive fit for many women with PPD as they typically experience a multitude of biopsychosocial stressors that are associated with their depression, including several disrupted interpersonal relationships.